 The Elevar Method, or e.M TM, is the outcome of 15 years of building ‘equity for equity’.
-Our investment thesis has four pillars: customers within low income communities, business models that deliver essential products and services affordably, entrepreneurs with the ambition and ability to build businesses that address barriers of access and inequity, and scale.
+Our investment thesis has four pillars: underserved customers in emerging markets, business models that deliver essential products and services affordably, entrepreneurs with the ambition and ability to build businesses that address barriers of access and inequity, and scale.

 How do we know an e.M company

 when we see one?

 Let’s start by talking about LAhWS TM and CBV.

 ‘LA : Low ARPU (average revenue per user), hWS : high or healthy Wallet Share’, or LAhWS, is how we define our target customer segment.
 LAhWS makes our portfolio unique and distinguishes us from other investors.
 Alignment to LAhWS implies a company is providing affordable products and services for our customers, i.e. low ARPU, with positive margins at a unit level.
 A high or healthy wallet share of the customer i.e. hWS, indicates an essential and important product or service and a discerning customer who demands value and accountability.

 Execute on these lines and we believe you have an enduring business that is valuable to underserved customers.
 A model powered by sustained customer demand, affordability and profitability – a compelling impact proposition for underserved customers.
 LAhWS helps us filter investment opportunities and navigate the complex and sometimes perplexing world of impact investing.

 All it now needs is a strategy for scaling business models.